Volucer/WotR-comm-patch/README.md

 - Server on previous version are shown yellow (you can still play on them)

+- Previous versions cannot play on updated servers (server will be shown in red)

 - Added option to select tdm map size (small/medium/large) when changing levels (server-side and not test yet) e.g.: /vote_map St_Albans tdm small